MarkusPfundstein/imf-frameserver/README.md

-WIP project for IMF Frameserver
+# WIP project for IMF Frameserver

-Goals: parse interoperable master format CPL & OPL and serve jpeg2000 frames transformed by OPL macros
+##Goals

+Open Source Program to decode Interoperable Master Format (IMF) CPL & OPL into raw audio and video so that we can pipe it into ffmpeg or other processors

-- This is a WIP!
+**This is a WIP!
 Contains quite some shortcuts and unsecure code (e.g. strcpy).
-Please use with caution :-)
+Please use with caution :-)**

-*Features so far*
+## Features so far

 - take CPL & ASSETMAP as input and output .nut file with r210 10-bit RGB444 and pcms24le
 - supports multiple segments with start points and repeat counts
 - output can be piped into ffmpeg to produce whatever you want

-*Drawbacks*
+## Drawbacks

 - only CDCI yet
 - audio only wav s24le
 - only .nut pipe output
 - so far only tested on MrMXF bs500a IMF package (cdci, 25fps, 48000hz aud) (http://imf-mm-api.cloud/media/bs500/delivery/bs500a-dalet-a-ov.zip).
 Required thus more testing (e.g. with broadcast framerates such as 23.97)
 - running it still a bit clumsy

-*Install*
+- compiles under Ubuntu (nothing else tested)

+## Install

-(Ubuntu (WSL) & OSX)
+Ubuntu (WSL)
-- apt install libtool, automake, autoconf, cmake (or brew)
+- apt install libtool, automake, autoconf, cmake
 - run sh install-deps.sh
 - run make
-- set LD_LIBRARY_PATH correctly (see test.sh)

-*Run it*
+## Run it

 (see test.sh)